-- On quantitative surveys, a small number of pilot (test) interviews should ideally be conducted to test the feasibility and appropriateness of the questionnaire.
-The main principle at stake is the responsibility of the researcher to collect high quality data in an objective manner, but there are also respondent issues.
-It may be necessary to test whether the questionnaire is compatible with the rights of respondents, particularly where sensitive issues or subjects are involved. - 2.
+- 1. On quantitative surveys, a small number of pilot (test) interviews should ideally be conducted to test the feasibility and appropriateness of the questionnaire.
+The main principle at stake is the responsibility of the researcher to collect high quality data in an objective manner, but there are also participant issues.
+It may be necessary to test whether the questionnaire is compatible with the rights of participants, particularly where sensitive issues or subjects are involved. - 2.
 Where a client researcher is present at the pilot, the same rules apply as in other observed research. - 3.
 Researchers should pilot questionnaires, not least to test the questionnaire for length, comprehensibility, and general good sense. - 4.
 Researchers should satisfy themselves as to the workability of a questionnaire through an internal pilot, that is, pilot interviews with colleagues or others not involved in the research. - 5.
 Researchers should conduct pilot interviews with a small selection of the target audience for any given research project. - 6.
 Certain circumstances demand particularly rigorous piloting.
-For example: - When dealing with unfamiliar concepts observation (watching pilot interviews), or qualitative pilots, can help in framing questions in the right way; - If there are areas in the questionnaire where there are no ready-made code lists, pilots can help generate initial codes for open ended questions; - Where it is obvious that the interview is potentially very complex or lengthy; - Where questions are potentially contentious; - When it is necessary to review and test alternative question strategies;
+For example: - When dealing with unfamiliar concepts observation (watching pilot interviews), or qualitative pilots, can help in framing questions in the right way; - If there are areas in the questionnaire where there are no ready-made code lists, pilots can help generate initial codes for open ended questions; - Where it is obvious that the interview is potentially very complex or lengthy; - · Where questions are potentially contentious; - When it is necessary to review and test alternative question strategies; - Where a questionnaire will be delivered on a variety of platforms, eg multiple web browsers, multiple operating systems or on mobile devices.

-7: Dealing with the results
+7: Dealing with the Results

-The Rules B49 Members must ensure that conclusions disseminated by them are clearly and adequately supported by the data.
-B53 Members must provide Clients with sufficient technical details to enable Clients to assess the validity of results of projects carried out on their behalf.
-B54 Members must ensure that data tables include sufficient technical information to enable reasonable interpretation of the validity of the results.
-B55 Members must ensure that reports include sufficient information to enable reasonable interpretation of the validity of the results.
-B56 Members must ensure that reports and presentations clearly distinguish between facts and interpretation.
-B57 Members must ensure that when interpreting data they make clear which data they are using to support their interpretation
+- 47. Members must ensure that findings disseminated by them are clearly and adequately supported by the data. - 51.
+Members must provide clients with sufficient information to enable clients to assess the validity of results of projects carried out on their behalf. - 52.
+Members must ensure that data include sufficient technical information to enable reasonable assessment of the validity of results. - 53.
+Members must ensure that reports include sufficient information to enable reasonable assessment of the validity of results. - 54.
+Members must ensure that outputs and presentations clearly distinguish between facts, opinion, and interpretation.